Newly Diagnosed with DISH?

 You will inevitably be looking for someone to tell you they can give you a pill, a treatment, or something that will get rid of this disease.

 You will read what others say and decide that you are going to be the one to find someone who can fix this for you.
 That’s ok, and having that attitude will at least hopefully lead you to someone who can help you with Quality of Life (QOL).
-Searching is never in vain, and doing this is part of the denial stage of grief, where you just cannot believe you have a disease that is uncurable.
+Searching is never in vain, and doing this is part of the denial stage of grief, where you just cannot believe you have a disease that is incurable.

 I hope the information that follows will help you move forward and take back some control!!!